-So if you haven’t tried out the Readle App yet, I recommend you do so.
-Any learner will find interesting stories at their level, from A1 to C1.
-You can find the translation of each and every word by clicking on it, even with the corresponding audio.
+If you haven’t tried out the Readle App yet, we recommend you do so.
+There, any learner will find interesting stories in German at their level, from A1 to C1.
+You can find the translation of each and every word by clicking on it, and listen to the corresponding audio.
 This language learning app makes the process of learning German much more enjoyable and fun – and motivates you to practice a little more every day.